mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

       ├─BootstrapConfig - KubeadmConfig/hetznerdemo-md-0-2wt8p               False  Info      WaitingForControlPlaneAvailable  2m21s
 ````

-After the first control plane node (in this example hetznerdemo-control-plane-h5k5n) is in ready state “true” we can get the kubeconfig of our new created cluster and deploy the needed components CNI, CCM and CSI.
+After the first control plane node (in this example hetznerdemo-control-plane-h5k5n) is in ready state “true” you can get the kubeconfig of our newly created cluster and deploy the needed components CNI, CCM and CSI.
 The components CNI and CCM are mandatory.

 The kubeconfig of the created cluster is stored as secret in the workspace namespace.
-We can use the kubectl command line tool to download the kubeconfig and save to our local filesystem.
+You can use the kubectl command line tool to download the kubeconfig and save to our local filesystem.

 ````
 $ kubectl get secret -n ${CLUSTER_NAMESPACE} ${CLUSTER_NAME}-kubeconfig \
     -o jsonpath='{.data.value}'|base64 -d> ${CLUSTER_NAME}.kubeconfig
 ````

-We’ll use this kubeconfig file to communicate directly with the newly created cluster.
+You’ll use this kubeconfig file to communicate directly with the newly created cluster.

 ### Deploy CNI
 Kubernetes needs a Container Network Interface (CNI) compliant software defined network to be ready for usage.
-DKP uses Calico by default so we'll deploy Calico to the new deployed cluster.
+DKP uses Calico by default so you'll deploy Calico to the new deployed cluster.
 Calico provides multiple deployment methods.
-In this case we're using the Helm deployment of TigeraOperator.
+In this case you're using the Helm deployment of TigeraOperator.
 You can find more details at https://projectcalico.docs.tigera.io/getting-started/kubernetes/quickstart

 ````